 Dan Ariely is a professor of psychology and behavioral economics at Duke University and a founding member of the Center for Advanced Hindsight.

-Ariely recovered and went on to graduate from Tel Aviv University and received a Ph.D. and M.A. in cognitive psychology from the University of North Carolina at Chapel Hill, and a Ph.D. in business from Duke University.
+Ariely recovered and went on to graduate from Tel Aviv University and received a Ph.D. in cognitive psychology from the University of North Carolina at Chapel Hill, and a Ph.D. in business administration from Duke University.
 His research focuses on discovering and measuring how people make decisions.
 He models the human decision making process and in particular the irrational decisions that we all make every day.